 Joker leaves the party with an iris flower, which according to the Key Items menu symbolizes vengeance.
-Nice guy.
+Like I was saying: nice guy.
 After we learn Kozy can’t see the shadowmen, and she whispers to you not to tell Michel her real name.
 It’s worth noting that she kept calling Michel “-kun” by accident during the past few scenes.
 At this point, we have no choice but to leave.
 Michel wants to go with you to get revenge on Joker, but everyone concludes they shouldn’t do so without weapons.
 Are you guys sure?
-Because I’m pretty sure we could have never used our weapons in Persona 1 and got through just fine!
+Because I’m pretty sure we could have never used our weapons in Persona 1 and got through the game just fine!
 Well, okay, but only because you insist!

 Kozy passes on a rumour that a certain ramen shop owner is selling weapons under the table, and we hit the overworld.
 No surprises in the overworld mechanics, at least not after the remake of P1, though this would have been the first Persona game to have a SMT-style overworld chronologically.
 Unlike SMT and P1 on the PSP, there are never any random encounters on P2’s overworld.
 Once we arrived at the ramen shop, we found we weren’t the only one checking it out.
 A semi-familiar face is there ahead of you, trying to order a special dish that supposedly serves as the code-phrase for the back-alley dealings.
 This is Tadashi, whom you might remember as a very minor background NPC from Persona 1, although I personally never mentioned him by name.
-He was the one who was constantly fighting with his drama clubmate, Tamaki, whom I mentioned during the Snow Queen Quest.
-It seems he’s now working for the Kuzunoha Detective Agency from Devil Summoner 1.
+It seems Tadashi’s now working for the Kuzunoha Detective Agency from Devil Summoner 1.
 While the main character from DS1 doesn’t appear (Ed. …so to speak…), Tadashi is also working with his rival-and-now-girlfriend Tamaki, aka the canon protagonist of Shin Megami Tensei: If…, a game that’s basically Persona 0 (and I will keep calling it that to underline its historical importance until it is properly localized).
-So in a manner of speaking, Tamaki is more important than her minor role in P1 might have implied.
-None of this really comes up in P2, mind.
+She was also in P1!
+None of this backstory really comes up in P2, mind.
 If anything, the game is more interested in cross-promoting Devil Summoner 1, since it was getting a sequel soon.

 Speaking of new releases, If… has a fan translation that’s still relatively new by the time this post will go up!